Ricci-Yang-Mills flow on surfaces and pluriclosed flow on elliptic fibrations: Global existence and convergence

 We next show that the $L^2$ smallness of $\dot{u}$ can be split into the scalar curvature and bundle curvature pieces to give smallness of the $H^2$ norm of $u$.
 To that end we estimate using the Sobolev inequality,

 It follows from the $L^2$ estimate for $\dot{u}$ above that

 As $u$ is also uniformly bounded, we conclude a uniform $H^2$ estimate for $u$ at these times, and thus a uniform $C^{\ga}$ estimate by Sobolev embedding.
-Returning to (\ref{f:PEconv10}), we conclude an $H^2$ estimate for $f - \bar{f}$, and thus a $C^{\ga}$ estimate as well.
-It follows from parabolic Schauder estimates that $f$ has a uniform $C^{2,\ga}$ estimate on $[t_i,t_i+1]$.
+Applying Proposition \ref{p:regularity} we obtain a uniform $H^2$ bound for $u$ on a time interval of a definite length, and thus a uniform $C^{\ga}$ bound as well.
+Since times $t_i$ satisfying $-\ge \leq \frac{d}{dt} \FF(u_{t_i}, f_{t_i})$ are arbitrarily close to any sufficiently large time, it follows that there is a uniform $C^{\ga}$ bound for $u$ for all times $t \geq 0$.
+Returning to (\ref{f:PEconv10}), we conclude an $H^2$ estimate for $f - \bar{f}$ at time $t_i$, and thus a $C^{\ga}$ estimate as well.
+It now follows from parabolic Schauder estimates that $f - \bar{f}$ has a uniform $C^{2,\ga}$ estimate.
 The equation for $u$ is now uniformly parabolic with a $C^{\ga}$ inhomogeneous term, thus we obtain a uniform $C^{2,\ga}$ estimate for $u$ on $[0,T)$.
-Alternating between the equations for $f$ and $u$ we continue bootstrapping to get $C^{\infty}$ estimates for $u$ and $f$ on $[t_i,t_i+1]$.
-Since we can find a time $t_i$ satisfying (\ref{f:PEconv10}) in any time interval $[T, T+1]$ for sufficiently large $T$, it follows that there are uniform $C^{\infty}$ estimates for $u$ and $f$.
+Alternating between the equations for $f$ and $u$ we continue bootstrapping to get $C^{\infty}$ estimates for $u$ and $f - \bar{f}$ on $[t_i,t_i+1]$.
+It follows that there are uniform $C^{\infty}$ estimates for $u$ and $f- \bar{f}$.